Additional discounts in case of bank transfer:

 Sound quality needs to be improved!

 Here comes the picture of the diffuser front bass trap.
 Because the diffuser front panel prevents most of the treble from passing through the panel, it can absorb less treble.
 This way we get a nicer, better and better musical instrument.
 The smaller our room, the bigger problems deep bases can cause.
 Therefore, it is advisable to use mostly diffuser or membrane corner elements in the corners.
+These are the best choice for acoustic treatments in the office, or studio.

 Corner elements were created specifically for the corners.
 In corners, the bass is multiplied, making bass attenuation most effective at this point.